Stochastic gravitational-wave background search using data from five pulsar timing arrays

-Within the {\texttt{Discovery}} framework, we use the priors listed in Tab.~\ref{tab:priors} with an ``F'' in the final column.
+Within the {\DISC} framework, we use the WN dictionary plus the SGWB priors listed in Tab.~\ref{tab:priors} with an ``F'' in the final column.
 As described above, we consider two priors for the SGWB power-law power-spectrum exponent $\gamma_{gw}$.
 One is the uniform range given in Tab.~\ref{tab:priors}, the other is fixed to $\gamma_{gw} = 13/3$.
-Our analysis uses the Hamiltonian No-U-Turn Sampler (NUTS)~\cite{neal2011mcmc,hoffman2014no}, as implemented in NumPyro~\cite{phan2019composable,bingham2019pyro,betancourt2017conceptual}.
-NUTS is the default for {\texttt{Discovery}}~\cite{nanogravdiscovery}, which provides the log-likelihood gradients needed by Hamiltonian samplers.
-It is much faster than the PTMCMC sampler~\cite{justinellis20171037579} used by the individual PTAs when they analyzed their own data.
+Our analysis uses the {\DISC}~\cite{nanogravdiscovery} default Hamiltonian No-U-Turn Sampler (NUTS)~\cite{neal2011mcmc,hoffman2014no}, as implemented in NumPyro~\cite{phan2019composable,bingham2019pyro,betancourt2017conceptual}, see~\ref{EM:5}.

-We generated \HMP posterior samples under the HD signal hypothesis, and the same number of posteriors under the CURN hypothesis.
+We generated \HMP posterior samples under the HD signal hypothesis, and the same number under the CURN hypothesis.
 Each gives the amplitudes and exponents of the power-law models describing the pulsar (red and DM) noise, and the SGWB.
 We use these to evaluate the frequentist detection statistics and their corresponding false-alarm probabilities ($p$-values) for each posterior sample.

-\emph{Results of the five-PTA analysis} -- One important result of this analysis are the posterior distributions of the SGWB power-spectrum amplitude $A_{gw}$ and exponent $\gamma_{gw}$ as defined in \eq{e:OmegaOfF}.
+\emph{Results of the five PTA analysis} -- One important result of this analysis are the posterior distributions of the SGWB power-spectrum amplitude $A_{gw}$ and exponent $\gamma_{gw}$ as defined in \eq{e:OmegaOfF}.
 These are shown in Fig.~\ref{fig:corner}.
 The amplitude posterior is sharply peaked away from zero, which is consistent with (or evidence for) the presence of an SGWB.
 As expected, the posteriors are very similar for the two hypotheses.
-This is because, if there are $\lesssim 1500$ pulsars (see~\cite[Fig.~10]{allen2023hellings}), most of the SGWB evidence arises from autocorrelations rather than cross-correlations—--and by construction, CURN includes these autocorrelations.
+This is because, if there are $\lesssim 1500$ pulsars (see~\cite[Fig.~10]{allen2023hellings}), most of the SGWB information is provided by auto- rather than cross-correlations, and by construction, CURN includes these autocorrelations.